sparkflows/sparkflows-docs/docs/user-guide/machine-learning/model-serving/serving-tensorflow-models.rst

 Serving Tensorflow Models
 ==================

-Fire Insights provides the following processors for persisting the Tensorflow models:
+Fire Insights provides the following processors for saving and loading the Tensorflow models:

 - NodeSaveKerasModel
 - NodeLoadKerasModel